 Beekeeping and pollination in the Hindu Kush Himalaya region

-Austria shares much with the Hindu Kush Himalaya (HKH) region, perhaps most obviously spectacular mountains attracting mountaineers and tourists alike.
-But there are other maybe lesser known but equally important similarities - including honeybees, rangelands and renewable energy.
-These are the areas in which the Austrian Development Agency (ADA) has supported the International Centre for Mountain Development (ICIMOD).
+Austria shares much with the Hindu Kush Himalaya (HKH) region, perhaps most obviously its spectacular mountains attracting mountaineers and tourists alike.
+But there are other similarities which may be lesser known but are equally important, including honeybees, rangelands and renewable energy.
+The Austrian Development Agency (ADA) has supported the International Centre for Mountain Development (ICIMOD) in these areas.

-From the very beginning of ADA's and ICIMOD's strategic partnership, a joint concern for the protection of biodiversity as well as a shared understanding of the value of pollination focused on honeybees and pollinators.
-ADA's support to ICIMOD enabled rigorous scientific research to understand this alarming decline in pollinators in the HKH region and its impact on crop productivity.
-Evidence-based actions, such as introducing honeybees for pollination and training farmers in managing bee colonies, have resulted in greatly improved yields and quality of apples and other crops.
-The economic opportunities that opened up as a by-product have also proven beneficial, with more widespread entrepreneurship in producing honey, beeswax and pollen as primary products and as components of health products and cosmetics.
+From the very beginning, ADA's and ICIMOD's strategic partnership shared a joint concern for the protection of biodiversity as well as a the understanding of the value of honeybees and pollinators.
+ADA's support to ICIMOD enabled scientific research to find out more about the alarming decline in pollinators in the HKH region and its impact on crop productivity.
+Evidence-based actions, such as introducing honeybees for pollination and training farmers in managing bee colonies, have resulted in significantly improved yields and quality of apples and other crops.
+The economic opportunities that opened up as a by-product have also proven beneficial: Now, entrepreneurs are able to produce and sell honey, beeswax and pollen as primary products and as components of health products and cosmetics.
 Renting of honeybee colonies, production and sale of honeybee colonies, bee hives and other beekeeping equipment have also emerged as important livelihood options for the people living across the HKH.

-Through ADA's support, ICIMOD's work with indigenous bees and pollinators now extends through 17 partner organizations across six countries including Bangladesh, Bhutan, China, India, Nepal and Pakistan.
-The investments in knowledge development, in entrepreneurship and in networks have paid off in innumerable ways: through the improved livelihoods of people living in the mountains as well as through the global influence of those scientists and policy-makers who contribute HKH-knowledge to the global discourse on the critical role of pollination across ecosystem services.
+With ADA's support, ICIMOD's work with indigenous bees and pollinators now extends to over 17 partner organizations across Bangladesh, Bhutan, China, India, Nepal and Pakistan.
+The investments in knowledge development, in entrepreneurship and in networks have paid off in numerous ways: through improved livelihoods of people living in the mountains as well as through global knowledge-sharing, contributing knowledge from the Hindu Kush Himalaya to the global discourse.